jwunderl/pxt-arcade/docs/courses/csintro1/review/review-game.md

 ### ~hint

 Remember: moving in opposite directions is done by changing the value from positive to negative (or vice versa) - that means one button should change x by 5, and the other should change x by -5.
+When we use the short methods this is handled for us by the blocks.

 ### ~

 * Use the ``||controller:on up button pressed||`` and ``||controller:on down button pressed||`` blocks to make ``||variables:circles||`` change the y velocity by 2 in the specified direction when up or down is pressed.

 ### ~hint

 Changing the y velocity is done by changing the ``||variables:circles||`` ``||sprite:vy||``

 ### ~

 * How is changing a sprite's ``||sprite:x||`` value different from changing it's ``||sprite:vx||`` value?
 * In the ``||loops:on start||`` block, set the ``||variables:circles||`` ``||sprite:ay||`` value to 5.
 This represents the circles **acceleration**, or how fast it increases in velocity.
 Try to keep the ``||variables:circles||`` in the screen.
 * **Challenge:** set the ``||variables:circles||`` to have an acceleration of 2 in the x direction as well; how long can you keep it on screen?
 (Be sure to remove this when before moving on to the next task)